 Figuring Out What Works for You

-When giving a tattoo, it’s important that you choose the tools and needles that will work for you and your designs.
+When giving a tattoo, it’s important that you choose the tools and tattoo needles that will work for you and your designs.
 Think of each needle grouping as a different type of paint brush.
 You use what gets the job done, angling the brush in different ways and using your favorite tools, even if another artist might have a different method.
 However, just like with any other art form, the skills to use these less conventional techniques come with time and practice.

 Experience is the Best Teacher

 If YOU want to learn more and try your own hand at tattooing, Tattooing 101’s Online Training Course is here to help.
 Created by professionals in the industry, our online curriculum has everything you need to know from designing top-notch tattoos to proper autoclave use to the best tattoo aftercare advice.
-Join our students and go from complete beginner to professional tattoo artist in just 90 days.
+Join our students and go from complete beginner to professional tattoo artist in as little as 90 days.